-- 10.1 Health assessments on admission to custody identify urgent health needs. - 10.2 Children and young people in custody have access to a continuum of health care. - 10.3 Services in the custodial environment meet health, nutrition and hygiene standards. - 10.4 Children and young people are provided with access to a range of programs and activities that promote their development and wellbeing. - 10.5 Services provide a safe environment that minimises any form of harm or harassment. - 10.6 The health and wellbeing of a child or young person is paramount during periods of isolation or separation. - Health assessments on admission to custody identify urgent health needs.
+- 10.1 Health assessments on admission to custody identify urgent health needs. - 10.2 Children and young people in custody have access to a continuum of health care. - 10.3 Services in the custodial environment meet health, nutrition and hygiene standards. - 10.4 Children and young people are provided with access to a range of programs and activities that promote their development and wellbeing. - 10.5 Services provide a safe environment that minimises any form of harm or harassment. - 10.6 The health and wellbeing of a child or young person is paramount during periods of isolation or separation. - 10.7 Self-harm and suicide prevention and intervention strategies are in place.